iqnite/msix-no-cert/README.md

 ## Usage

 > [!NOTE]
 > The program supports both `.msix` and `.appinstaller` files.
-In this guide, only MSIX will be mentioned for simplicity, but you can think of MSIX as a synonym for AppInstaller.
+In this guide, only MSIX will be mentioned for simplicity, but everything that works with MSIX applies to AppInstaller as well.

 ### Preparing the installer